gr0uch/simulacra/README.md

 ## Abstract

-Simulacra.js provides one-way binding between JavaScript objects and the DOM.
-When data changes, it maps those changes to the DOM by adding and removing elements, and changing plain text and form input values.

-The goal is to make DOM rendering entirely deterministic from data.
-This is achieved by only mutating data, and resorting to DOM manipulation on local nodes only.
+Simulacra.js makes the DOM react to changes in data.
+When data changes, it maps those changes to the DOM by adding and removing elements after invoking mutator functions, which by default, assign plain text and form input values.
+Deterministic rendering is achieved by only mutating data, and resorting to DOM manipulation on local nodes only.

 ## Usage